Learn how to assess the value of a salvage car, understand what affects its resale price, and explore your options for selling it.

 However, selling a car at auction is more challenging for novice sellers — you'll need to familiarise yourself with the process, including how to set a minimum price and monitor bids.

-No matter where you live in the UK, the most frictionless way to sell your salvage car is to use our online car buying service.
+No matter where you live in the UK, the most frictionless way to sell your salvage car is to use an online car buying service.

 Our process is simple: